Income tax in the Netherlands: Health insurance premium

 From 2006 there is a new national health insurance scheme (zorgverzekering(swet), Zvw).
 The premium is partly income-dependent and paid as a tax supplement.
 It applies for the "contribution income" (bijdrage-inkomen), which is part of box 1, including labor income, social security benefits, pensions, and life annuities (it does not include the "owner-occupied dwelling income").
 It is withheld if the wage withholding tax applies.
 The rate is 7.1% for e.g. wages and 5% for e.g. life annuities, coming on top of the tax percentages mentioned above.
 The total income for which these rates apply is limited to ca. 50,000 euro.

-Flat tax on income from a substantial business interest (box 2)
+Tax on income from a substantial business interest (box 2)

-There is a flat tax of 25% on income from a substantial business interest, usually meaning a (direct or indirect) shareholding of at least 5% in a private limited company (BV).
+Prior to 2024, there was a flat tax of 26.9% on income from a substantial business interest, usually meaning a (direct or indirect) shareholding of at least 5% in a private limited company (BV).
+As of 2024, this has become a two-bracketed tax consisting of a rate of 24.5% on the first €67,000 of income and 33% on the excess.

 If the fiscal partner of the taxpayer or a blood relative (first vertical kin) holds a substantial interest in a company, the shares of the taxpayer constitute a substantial interest, even if they do not amount to 5%.